Development of a forecast-based action mechanism addressing drought-induced food insecurity in Zimbabwe

-The Early Action Mechanism reduces the impacts of a predicted drought on food security of most vulnerable communities.
-Based on in-depth analyses, it is planned to develop several local EAP that will be connected to a trigger-based financing mechanism.
-The drought model that triggers the EAPs shall be based on various climatological and humanitarian forecast data and shall be informed by comprehensive risk and vulnerability analyses.
-On the basis of historical analyses, the model shall address drought events with an average return-period of 10 years.
+The FbA mechanism reduces the impacts of a predicted drought on food security of most vulnerable communities.
+Based on in-depth analyses, the project team plans to develop several local EAPs that will be connected to a trigger-based financing mechanism.
+The drought model that triggers the EAPs will be based on various climatological and humanitarian forecast data, and informed by comprehensive risk and vulnerability analyses.
+On the basis of historical analyses, the model will address drought events with an average return-period of 10 years.

 FbA in an NGO environment

-The Forecast-based Action mechanism will be developed, specifically adapted and set up to an international and national NGO environment.
-In order to ensure effective implementation, the system is developed in cooperation with the Start Network, Start Network member organisations, universities, local partners, national government institutions, local authorities and target group communities.
+The FbA mechanism will be developed, specifically adapted and set up for an international and national NGO environment.
+To ensure effective implementation, the system is being developed in cooperation with the Start Network, Start Network member organizations, universities, local partners, national government institutions, local authorities and target group communities.

-The Start Network will take a pivotal role as a technical advisor but also by providing the financial mechanism behind the FbA system.
-It will provide continuous technical guidance on the model development and quality assurance on the EAPs developed by Welthungerhilfe and other Start Network member organisations in country.
-When triggers are met, the Start Network will fund the EAP implementation.
-Putting the money behind these EAPs is one of the reasons behind Start Network’s quality assurance role in their development.
+The Start Network will play a pivotal role as a technical advisor but also by providing the financial mechanism behind the FbA mechanism.
+It will provide continuous technical guidance on the model development and quality assurance on the EAPs developed by Welthungerhilfe and other Start Network member organizations in country.
+When triggers are met, the Start Network will fund the EAP's implementation.
+Putting the money behind these EAPs is one of the reasons behind the Start Network’s quality assurance role in their development.
 This funding support is part of a wider NGO-specific financing facility in preparation, which will enable donor money to be deployed at scale in timely, predictable and efficient ways to frontline NGOs like Welthungerhilfe.

 Scheduling longer lead-in time (especially in new countries of implementation) to ensure proper introduction to concepts, capacity building and training, as well as the ‘buy-in’ of various stakeholders